 Being a small town, Hepzibah - Spelter does not have a public transit system used by locals to get to and from work.

-In terms of college education, Hepzibah - Spelter is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.67% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Hepzibah - Spelter who are college-educated is somewhat higher than the average US community of 21.84%: 28.67% of adults in Hepzibah - Spelter have at least a bachelor's degree.

 The per capita income in Hepzibah - Spelter in 2022 was $38,270, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,080 for a family of four.
 However, Hepzibah - Spelter contains both very wealthy and poor people as well.